diegoflorenca/space-travel-scrimba/README.md

 ### What I learned

 - Use z-index on the parent element to avoid sending the element too far behind
-- Keep animations separated from each other give more control to the animation of each element
+- Keep animations separated from each other to give more control to the animation of each element
 - Use `em` on media queries for cross-browser compatibility.
 - Create `grid-container` → normally done for desktop layouts, create a `grid-template-columns` with `minmax()` making the content width flexible:
   ```css